Depression. Anxiety. Irritability. Lack of motivation. Did you know that these could be signs that you are overtraining? It’s true.

 - Lack of concentration

-Overtraining can also lead to frequent injuries, and in serious cases, illness and infections.
-If you notice a sudden change that includes any of these, it is important to first be honest with yourself and then inform your coach.
-And as coaches, it is our responsibility to regularly monitor training to avoid the onset of OTS.
+Take a good look at this list, because overtraining can also lead to frequent injuries, and in serious cases, illness and infections.
+So if you notice a sudden change that includes any of these, it is important to first be honest with yourself and then inform your coach.
+And as coaches, it is also our responsibility to regularly monitor training to avoid the onset of OTS.

 So that leaves the question, how is your mood today?
 Go on, tell us how you’re feeling. 🙂